alexamies/chinesedict-js/README.md

 npm install
 ```

-Compile the SCSS bundle with the command
+Compile the SCSS and JavaScript bundles with the command

 ```shell
 npm run build